Her patient efforts to bring peace to her home and her kingdom make her a beautiful intercessor for our day.

 7 Queens, princesses and royal women who were saints

 Elizabeth’s commitment to the Gospel was always visible.
-Not only was she was devoted to the poor and sick, she asked that the ladies who served her at court care for them as well.
+Not only was she personally devoted to the poor and sick, she asked that the ladies who served her at court care for them as well.
 The queen was so committed that her bishop testified that Elizabeth had a personal ministry of secretly inviting lepers into her quarters.
-Once inside, she would bathe them and give them fresh clothing — even though the law of the land barred lepers from coming anywhere near the castle.
+Once they were inside, she would bathe them and give them fresh clothing — even though the law barred lepers from coming anywhere near the castle.

 Elizabeth also took an active part in the politics of the day.
 In 1297, she became the peacemaker between her husband and Fernando IV of Castile.
 Her skills at negotiations helped secure the Treaty of Alcatrices, which established fixed borders between the two countries.